Helicobacter pylori eradication protocols: Other proposed regimes

 A number of other eradication regimens have been proposed.
 In the Table below they are compared to with standard regimes.

-Note: bid – twice daily, qid – four times a day

 Adjuvant therapies

 Recent meta-analyses have proposed two adjuvant therapies which may help in the eradication of H. pylori.
 Periodontal therapy or what is known as scaling and root planing and probiotics both need further studies to confirm their adjuvant role.

 Role of periodontal therapy

-A 2016 systematic review has found that periodontal therapy may have a role as an added treatment for short- and long-term follow up.
+A 2016 systematic review has found that periodontal therapy (the use of mouthwash, tooth brushing, and manual removal of dental plaques) may have a role as an added treatment for short- and long-term follow up.
 For these results to be confirmed with regards eradication and non-recurrence, larger studies need to be carried out.

 Role of probiotics

 Some studies have recently evaluated the role of the yeast Saccharomyces boulardii as a coadjutant in the eradication of H. pylori and in the prevention of the secondary effects of antibiotic therapy such as antibiotic-associated diarrhea.
 A meta-analysis showed that supplementation with S. boulardii significantly increased the H. pylori eradication rate and reduced the risk of overall H. pylori therapy-related adverse effects.
 In a cohort of patients in Korea who received S. boulardii for 4 weeks during and after a 1-week course of standard triple therapy, eradication rates were 10% higher than for those who did not receive the supplement.

 Other studies in which Bifidobacterium spp. and Lactobacillus acidophilus have been administered revealed no significant difference in eradication rates in patients who were infected with strains susceptible to both antibiotics and who were treated with standard triple therapy.
 Further studies will be necessary to clarify the exact role of the probiotics in the eradication treatment.